-Support for 3D acceleration
+Using 3D acceleration

-By default, 3D acceleration is not enabled in ESXi 5.1 and 5.5.
-You can enable 3D support on virtual machines that have the Windows 8 guest operating system.
+By default, 3D acceleration is not enabled in ESXi 5.1 and up.
+You can enable 3D support on virtual machines that have the Windows 8+ guest operating system.

-- 1. For the virtual machine you are enabling 3D acceleration on: - Verify that the virtual machine compatibility is ESXi 5.5. - · Verify that the virtual machine is powered off. - 2.
+- 1. For the virtual machine you are enabling 3D acceleration on: - Verify that the virtual machine compatibility is ESXi 5.5+. - Verify that the virtual machine is powered off. - 2.
 Right-click the virtual machine in the inventory. - 3.
-Click Edit Settings. - 4.
-In the left column of the Virtual Hardware tab, expand Video Card. - 5.
-Select Enable 3D Support.
+Click Edit Settings.